rosaadaline/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

 This quote reminds us that while efficiency is important in programming, optimizing code too early without clear evidence or understanding of where the bottlenecks are can lead to unnecessary complexity and harder-to-maintain code.
 It suggests that before optimizing, we should focus on writing clean, readable, and correct code first, then optimize only when profiling has identified areas that truly require improvement.

+# 2024-03-13
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clean, maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail:
+Optimization should not be your primary concern during initial stages of coding.
+Over-engineering or over-optimizing without data-driven insights can lead to complex, hard-to-maintain code.
+Always prioritize understanding requirements, designing a clear architecture, and implementing solutions that are easy to read, reason about, and modify.
+The quote by computer scientist Donald Knuth reminds us that an early focus on optimizing can introduce unnecessary complexity and might not address the actual performance issues.
+Therefore, measure, identify where improvements are needed, then optimize accordingly.